 In the early 1980's, Mr. Wesley was diagnosed with cancer and fought the illness for 13 years until his death in 1996.
 His Son, Randy Wesley, took over the business, expanded the kitchen again, and introduced more exotic pizzas and calzones.
 62 years later, the Pastime has out lasted all other family owned restaurants and today is the oldest Restaurant and Lounge in Baton Rouge.

 Over the years, the Pastime has served many famous people including, Joanne Woodward, Angelina Jolie', Billy Bob Thornton, Matthew McConaughey, Willie Nelson and more.
 We have had many past and present star athletes of LSU sports including, Billy Cannon, Jimmy Taylor, Simone Augustus and too many more to name.
 Many of Louisiana's prominate political figures including Edwin Edwards, Marion Edwards, Buddy Roemer, and almost every senator, representative, judge, police chief and sheriff.

-In 2005, the Pastime was selected as number 88 of the top 100 independent Pizza restaurants in the United States, and again in 2007 where it placed #91.
+For the last 9 years, the Pastime has been named as one of the Top 100 independent Pizza restaurants in the United States.
 We have had numerous awards for our pizzas and poboys, and have had articles, reviews, recipes and kudos' written in the Advocate, Southern Living Magazine and Penny Pollacks "Everybody Loves Pizza", and more.